AngryBeaver/beavers-crafting/README.md

 - list all recipes that you have permission to see for all items in your world (not compendium)
   - filter available: only those that you have at least one ingredient of any quantity of.
   - filter useable: only those that you have all ingredients in required quantity of.
+  - filter own : only those that you personally have in your inventory
   - filter by item: only those recipes that uses all items in the filter regardless of quantity.
 - you can display details for a Recipe:
   - it will display you an uneditable recipe and shows you which ingredients are missing.